 Unparalleled biodiversity in the greatest wilderness on earth

-Head out into the lush forest to discover the wildlife that calls this stunning region home – with literally millions of species, including over 40,000 plant species, 1,300 birds and over 400 mammals such as jaguars and capybaras, this is wildlife watching at its finest.
-Your private guide will draw on their years of experience to help you spot as many as possible, taking you out to explore on foot, or navigating the waterways by canoe or river cruise.
+Our Brazilian Amazon tours will take you into the lush forest to discover astounding wildlife – with literally millions of species, including over 40,000 plant species, 1,300 birds and over 400 mammals such as jaguars and capybaras.
+Your private guide will draw on their years of experience to help you with optimum wildlife spotting, taking you out to explore on foot, or navigating the waterways by canoe.

 With one fifth of the world’s fresh water, the sheer scale of the Amazon River is truly breathtaking.
-Our favourite way to experience it is on a luxury Amazon river cruise, such as the Tucano.
-These small group expedition cruises allow you to journey deep into the wilderness in style and comfort, while expert-led tours and activities expand your understanding of everything you’ll see.
+Explore on a luxury Amazon river cruise, sailing on a boat such as the Tucano.
+These small group expedition cruises allow you to journey deep into the jungle in style and comfort, while expert-led tours and activities that expand your understanding of everything you’ll see.

 Highlights